Morocco Volunteers On Sahara Clean-up Mission - UrduPoint

 Morocco Volunteers On Sahara Clean-up Mission

-M'HAMID EL GHIZLANE, (APP - UrduPoint / Pakistan Point News - 22nd Apr, 2025) It may be the gateway to the vast Sahara desert, but that doesn't mean it's free of that modern scourge of the environment -- the rubbish humanity discards.
+M'HAMID EL GHIZLANE, (APP - UrduPoint / Pakistan Point News - 24th Apr, 2025) It may be the gateway to the vast Sahara desert, but that does not mean it's free of that modern scourge of the environment -- the rubbish humanity discards.

-In southern Morocco, volunteers are hunting for waste embedded in the sand, and they don't have to look far.
+In southern Morocco, volunteers are hunting for waste embedded in the sand, and they do not have to look far.

-Bottles, plastic bags -- "there are all kinds", noted one helper who has come forward to join the initiative cleaning up the edge of a village bordering the Sahara.
+Bottles, plastic bags -- "there are all kinds", noted one helper who has joined the initiative cleaning up the edge of a village bordering the Sahara.

 The initiative marks the 20th International Nomads Festival, which is held in mid-April every year in M'Hamid El Ghizlane in Zagora province in southeast Morocco.

-Some 50 people, gloved and equipped with rubbish bags, toiled away for five hours -- and collected between 400 and 600 kilos of waste, the organisers estimated.
+Around 50 people, gloved and equipped with rubbish bags, toiled away for five hours -- and collected 400 to 600 kilos of waste, the organisers estimated.

-"Clean-up initiatives usually focus on beaches and forests," festival founder Nouredine Bougrab, who lives in the village of some 6,600 people, told AFP.
+"Clean-up initiatives usually focus on beaches and forests," festival founder Nouredine Bougrab, who lives in the village of around 6,600 people, told AFP.

 "But the desert also suffers from pollution.